Best Black Friday deals for iPads: £78.80 off new Apple iPad Pro among top offers

 In the mood for an iPad?
 Now is the time with the Black Friday iPad deals.

-Black Friday is only a few short hours away now, but the offers have been coming in thick and fast over the last few weeks as retailers once again started the offers early.
+The Black Friday deals are finally here, and offers have continued to come in thick and fast over the last few days.
+Now the big day is here, we’ve seen more discounts across lots of products.

-Those who are looking for Black Friday deals on iPad have had many to choose from and it looks like it is not set to slow down as the day itself arrives.
+Luckily, those who are looking for Apple Black Friday deals on iPads have had many to choose from, and it looks like this is not set to slow down as the day itself arrives.

 The iPad Pro 11-Inch is one of the best we have seen so far, but as tomorrow is the big day itself there is every chance that more offers will come to light and with any luck, the best one yet is still to come.